-In this study, there was no statistically significant difference between CMI responding subjects in Egyptian HCWs with different HCV states with different TLR3.rs3775290 (c.1377C/T) genotypes.
-Also, there was no relationship between the outcome of the HCV-specific CMI response and the TLR3.rs3775290 (c.1377C/T) genotype among the 263 subjects tested.
+In this study, there was no statistically significant difference between CMI responding individuals in Egyptian HCWs with diverse HCV states with different TLR3.rs3775290 (c.1377C/T) genotypes.
+Also, there was no association between the results of the HCV-specific CMI response and the TLR3.rs3775290 (c.1377C/T) genotype among the 263 subjects tested.
 This agrees with another report [20].
-The role of TLR3 was investigated in four different infectious viral models including lymphocytic choriomeningitis virus (LCMV), vesicular stomatitis virus (VSV), Murine cytomegalovirus (MCMV), and reovirus in TLR3^{-/-} mice.
-The investigators found that TLR3 is not always required for the generation of effective antiviral responses, as the absence of TLR3 did not alter either viral pathogenesis or host's generation of adaptive antiviral responses to those viruses.
-Interestingly, intracellular transduction of poly I:C initiates activation of an IFN response in a TLR3-independent manner, thus limiting the role of TLR3 in the IFN pathway [21].
-Other reports [22, 23] indicate that HCV may use TLR3 pathway to evade immune surveillance via HCV NS3/4A proteasemediated cleavage of the TLR3 adaptor protein TRIF.
-Also, HCV NS3/4A interferes with RIG-I, a key factor in TRIF-independent signalling [21].
-In addition, it was suggested that several polymorphisms that alter TLR3 amino acids initiate resultant changes in the protein and that they might downregulate the gene expression and lower the activities of TLR3 required for proper signalling [24].
-Reduced activity of TLR3 results in failure to recognize invading microorganisms and insufficient immune responses, thus increasing the likelihood of infections and infectious diseases [25].
+TLR3's function was investigated in four different viral models of infection in TLR3-/- mice, including lymphocytic choriomeningitis virus (LCMV), vesicular stomatitis virus (VSV), Murine Cytomegalovirus (MCMV), and reovirus.
+The researchers found that TLR3 is not always required for effective antiviral responses to be generated, as the absence of TLR3 did not alter either viral pathogenesis or the generation of adaptive antiviral responses to these viruses by the host.
+Remarkably, intracellular transduction of poly I: C signals begins TLR3-independent activation of an IFN response, therefore, restricting the role of TLR3 in the IFN pathway [21].
+Other reports [22, 23] indicate that HCV may use TLR3 pathway to escape immune scrutiny through HCV NS3/4A proteasemediated cleavage of the TLR3 adaptor protein TRIF.
+Also, HCV NS3/4A impedes RIG-I, which is a key factor in TRIF-independent signalling [21].
+In addition, it was suggested that several polymorphisms that alter TLR3 amino acids initiate resulting protein changes and that gene expression may be down-regulated while TLR3 activities required for proper signalling may be reduced.
+[24].
+Lower TLR3 activity results in inability to identify the invading microorganisms and consequently insufficient immune responses.
+This increases the risk of infections and infectious diseases [25].

-Our data provide strong indirect evidence that TLR9 might play a greater role in HCV infection than previously expected.
-We identified an association of the polymorphism TLR9.rs5743836 within the TLR9 gene with the natural course of HCV infection.
-In this study, there was a strong relationship between the outcome of the HCV-specific CMI response and the TLR9.rs5743836 (-1237T-C) genotype among the 265 subjects with valid CMI responses in responders of total subjects of HCWs (p = 0.005).
-Also, there was a statistically significant difference between responding subjects in chronic HCV patients with different TLR9.rs5743836 (p = 0.044).
+Our results provide strong indirect evidence that TLR9 could play a greater role than previously expected in HCV infection.
+We identified an association between the TLR9.rs5743836 polymorphism within the TLR9 gene and the natural history of HCV infection.
+In this study, there was a strong association between the results of the HCV-specific CMI response and the TLR9.rs5743836 (-1237T-C) genotype among the 265 subjects with valid CMI responses in total responders of individual HCWs (p=0.005).
+Also, there was a statistically significant difference between responding individuals in chronic HCV patients with distinct TLR9.rs5743836 genotypes (p = 0.044).